harishraj0822/AI_Powered_SQL_DB/README.md

 Why It Matters:
-● Data is critical, but SQL is a barrier to many users ● TalkToDB opens up structured data through an intuitive interface ● Safe — no write permissions, only SELECT, JOINs, filters, aggregations
+● Data is critical, but SQL is a barrier to many users ● AI-Powered SQL opens up structured data through an intuitive interface ● Safe — no write permissions, only SELECT, JOINs, filters, aggregations